wavemaker/docs/learn/app-development/widgets/datalive/live-form/liveform-layouts.md

 1. Column Form with left-aligned Captions
 2. Column Form with right-aligned Captions
 3. Column Form with top-aligned Captions
-4. Column Form with floating Captions
+4. Column Form with floating Captions (Angular material style)

 ### Types
 The **Types** of live form can be set to the following: